Iris Love: Early life and education

 Love was born in New York to Cornelius Love, a diplomat and investment banker descended from Alexander Hamilton and from Captain Cook, and Audrey Josephthal, a great-granddaughter of Meyer Guggenheim.
 Her parents collected art and antiques, her British governess was a classicist, and she was interested from an early age in archaeology and languages.
 Her grandmother, Edyth Guggenheim Josephthal, left her a trust fund.

-She was educated at the Brearley School in New York and the Madeira School in McLean, Virginia, and in 1955 graduated with a Bachelor of Arts from Smith College.
+She was educated at the Brearley School in New York and the Madeira School in McLean, Virginia, and in 1955, she graduated with a Bachelor of Arts from Smith College.

 She later studied Greek at Hunter College, earned a master's degree in classical archaeology from the New York University Institute of Fine Arts and completed coursework for her doctorate, but never wrote her dissertation, concentrating on her archaeological investigations.

 While at Smith, Love spent her junior year abroad at the University of Florence and then wrote her senior thesis on the Etruscan warrior figures at the Metropolitan Museum of Art, which she identified as fakes on the basis of comparison with figures at the National Archaeological Museum in Florence.
 In 1960, she met with the Director of the Metropolitan, James Rorimer, a family friend, to advise him of her forthcoming paper in a New York University journal exposing the figures as not genuine, but the museum announced the forgeries to The New York Times the day before its publication, without acknowledging her research.
 Alfredo Fioravanti confirmed that he had created the Metropolitan's figures.